fMRI Lie Detection and the Cephos / No Lie MRI Debate

 The Greely-Illes critique is not an argument that fMRI can never be useful for forensic deception detection, but an argument that the scientific conditions for admissibility had not been met at the time of writing and, as subsequent court decisions confirmed, had still not been met at the time of the Semrau exclusion.

 Canada.
 Canadian courts applying the Mohan admissibility test (1994 SCC, the Canadian equivalent of Daubert: necessity, qualified expert, the absence of an exclusionary rule, and reliability) have not admitted fMRI lie-detection evidence.
-In Phillion v.
-Canada (2009 Federal Court of Appeal), the court rejected fresh neuroimaging evidence in a wrongful-conviction review application.
+In R. v.
+Phillion (2009 ONCA 202, Ontario Court of Appeal), the court quashed Phillion's conviction on grounds of non-disclosed alibi evidence; it did not specifically address neuroimaging evidence.
 Canadian academic commentary, including work by the Law Commission of Canada and academic forensic-science researchers, has consistently treated fMRI lie detection as outside the range of scientifically validated techniques.

 India.
 The Indian courts have not specifically considered fMRI lie-detection evidence, partly because the technology is not deployed by Indian investigative agencies and partly because the Selvi v.
 State of Karnataka (2010) framework addresses the broader category of brain-activity-based deception detection including the BEAP or P300 brain-fingerprinting technique, which is discussed below.
 The DFSS and some state forensic science laboratories have P300-based capability, but fMRI-based deception testing in investigation or litigation is not current Indian practice.
 Expert opinion derived from such a technique would face the BSA § 39 gateway and would encounter the same validity and generalisation objections that defeated the Cephos technique in the US.